 The FAFSA may not be the only application you have to submit in order to receive financial aid.
 You may also need to complete other institutional applications.
-Be sure to contact your school(s) of interest or visit their website(s) to find out what other forms or applications are required.
+Be sure to contact the colleges/ universities of interest or visit their website(s) to find out what other forms or applications are required.

-GSFAPPS is also an acceptable application method for some of the scholarship and grant programs administered by the Georgia Student Finance Commission (GSFC), such as the HOPE Scholarship.
-You can complete the GSFAPPS on GAfutures.org.
+The Georgia Student Finance Application (GSFAPP) is also an acceptable application method for some of the scholarship and grant programs administered by the Georgia Student Finance Commission (GSFC), such as the HOPE Scholarship.
+You can complete the GSFAPP on GAfutures.org.